dimi309/small3d/README.md

 - Frame-based animation (Wavefront)
 - Skeletal animation (glTF)

-# Partly humorous list of things NOT supported
+# Partly humorous list of limitations

-- Animation read from glTF and linked directly to models without bones/joints
-- Non-PNG images
+- Non-PNG images are not supported.
-- Scenes - no Scene data structure; just SceneObjects rendered in an infinite space
+- There are no scenes, just SceneObjects rendered in an infinite space.
-- Ray tracing
-- ECS
-- AI
+- The 3D model parsers are far from feature-complete but pretty robust nonetheless.
-- Crypto
+- ECS, Ray tracing, AI and Crypto are not supported.

 # Supported platforms